-Streaming TV and movies is easier than ever, but there are still many reasons to keep your cable TV service.
+Streaming TV and movies is easier than ever, but there are still some reasons to keep your cable TV service.
 Before you ask “Should I cancel cable?” consider the advantages and disadvantages of cable TV.

 Advantages and disadvantages of cable TV